CommonAccord/GISP_Fusion_Law_Code/Doc/G/BrownEdu/GISP-Application/Demo/SemanticComputing-2018-Fall/Application.md

 ScholarlyContext=This spans an extremely broad range of disciplines, from CS (semantic web, distributed computing, programming languages) to legal (document drafting, dispute resolution, governance)

+/=Note - for each week, copy this, change 1 to 2, etc. and make a copy of the target file, changing its name.
+Fill in the target info.

 Syllabus.1.=[G/BrownEdu/GISP-Application/Demo/SemanticComputing-2018-Fall/Week/1/0.md]

 CourseStructure=Each week will consist of the participants preparing for an interview with a specialist, conducting the interview (usually by video-conference), preparing responsive materials that add to the solution and presenting the solution to the expert in a second conference.